This article is also available in PDF (Acrobat Reader) format:

 .
 Léonce Jore, L Océan Pacifique au temps de la Restauration et de la Monarchie de Juillet 18151848 (2 vols, Paris: Bessons et Chantemerle, 1959), tome 2, 2578, 266270, 2967.
 L. Jore, Un Belge au service de la France...
 (1944), 104116.
 P. OReilly, Tahitiens, Supplément, Publications de la Société des Océanistes No. 17 (Paris: Musée de l Homme, 1966), 5856.
 A. Lucas, Memoir..., (Paris 1848).

 .
 Honoré Laval: Mémoires pour servir à l Histoire de Mangareva, ère chrétienne 18341871, edited by C. W. Newbury and P. OReilly, Publications de la Société des Océanistes No. 15 (Paris: Musée de l Homme, 1968), 2348.

 |A visit is recommended to R. Ferrari's fotohistoria.net website on the history of photography in Argentina and Latin America.
 Made available there in the original Spanish are two texts from 1840 when the L'Oriental reached Montevideo.
 The earliest knowledge of the daguerreotype technique in Uruguay and the demonstrations by Louis Comte were reported by Florencio Varela in Correo del Plata of 4 March 1840, and by Teodore Vilardebó in El Nacional of Montevideo on 6 March 1840.|

-This full article on the Voyage of Captain Lucas and the two appendices have been kindly translated into Portuguese by Richardo Mendes and are available as Boletim 039 (11.05.03) on his Brazilian website Fotoplus.com , or as a PDF file on this Midley site.
+This full article on the Voyage of Captain Lucas and the two appendices have been kindly translated into Portuguese by Richardo Mendes and are available as Boletim 039 (11.05.03) on his Brazilian blog at Fotoplus.com , or as a PDF file on this Midley site.